 – South Commuter $170 — $10.63

 – Designated Reserve: $900; call for more information.

+*The numbers listed here are representative of a permit purchased prior to the first payroll deduction period.
+These numbers may vary based upon when a permit is purchased.
 Permits purchased after the first Payroll Deduction has been made may have the amount of the deduction adjusted so the total amount due will be collected by the last Payroll Deduction period.

 Permit holders may be asked not to park in the Boise State lots when events are scheduled.

 Permits will be required for summer use of University parking facilities.
 All rules and regulations will be enforced.
 Summer-only general permits and Summer-only reserved permits are valid for summer classes only.

 Summer-only permits will be available for purchase beginning the Monday following the last day of spring semester.

 Summer Pricing is 25% of annual pricing.

 Signs posted at all lots and designated reserved spaces constitute notice that parking is controlled by these regulations.
 Parking in violation of these regulations will result in impoundment and/or towing of the vehicle.
 If the vehicle is towed, the vehicle will be released only after payment of the towing service charge and storage fee.
 Photo ID and proof of ownership are required.

 Impound boots will be removed with payment in full of all outstanding parking fines, paid to Boise State Transportation & Parking Services.
 Fines not paid by 5:30 p.m.
 (4:30 pm during Summer office hours), the day the vehicle is booted, will result in the vehicle being towed off campus.